OCHA-DAP/ocha-anticipy/docs/source/datasources/chirps.rst

-The Climate Hazards Center at UC Santa Barbara (`CHC <https://www.chc.ucsb.edu/>`_), in collaboration with scientists at the USGS Earth Resources Observation and Science (`EROS <https://www.usgs.gov/centers/eros>`_) Center, created the Climate Hazards group Infrared Precipitation with Stations `CHIRPS <https://www.chc.ucsb.edu/data/chirps>`_ environmental record.
+The Climate Hazards Center at UC Santa Barbara (`CHC <https://www.chc.ucsb.edu/>`_), in collaboration with scientists at the USGS Earth Resources Observation and Science (`EROS <https://www.usgs.gov/centers/eros>`_) Center, created the Climate Hazards group Infrared Precipitation with Stations (`CHIRPS <https://www.chc.ucsb.edu/data/chirps>`_) environmental record.

-CHIRPS is a quasi-global (50&deg;S-50°N), high resolution (0.05°), daily, pentadal, and monthly precipitation dataset, ranging from 1981 to near-present.
+CHIRPS is a quasi-global (50°S-50°N), high resolution (0.05°), daily, pentadal, and monthly precipitation dataset, ranging from 1981 to near-present.
 It incorporates CHPclim (CHC in-house climatology), 0.05° resolution satellite imagery, and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
-More information are available here: `<https://www.nature.com/articles/sdata201566>`.
+More information are available `here <https://www.nature.com/articles/sdata201566>`_.

 Through the AA toolbox, it is possible to have access to daily and monthly data.

 The data is downloaded from `IRI's maproom
 <http://iridl.ldeo.columbia.edu/SOURCES/.UCSB/.CHIRPS/.v2p0>`_ as the platform allows
-for the selection of geographical areas.
+for the selection of geographical areas, and the delay in the upload of the data between CHC servers and IRI servers is less than one day.
+The data for a certain month is usually available two-three weeks after the end of the month.

 Usage